• Job Vacancies

 Each year group receive five dedicated English lessons each week.
 These lessons are based largely upon the texts provided by The Literacy Tree however we also use other selected published whole texts which best supplement the English curriculum.
 Each English unit offers the child the opportunity to read a complete book or novel (fiction, non-fiction and poetry).
 Each unit follows the reading to writing planning model and incorporates a selection of the following: shared reading, guided reading, SPAG, speaking and listening, shared writing, guided writing, independent writing, editing and redrafting.

-Every week, each class receives three dedicated short Reading lessons.
-These lessons are based largely upon the texts and resources provided by Literacy Leaves however we also use other selected published whole texts throughout the year.
-For Reading lessons, each child has their own copy of the book which is being studied and each unit again offers the child the opportunity to read a complete book or novel (fiction, non-fiction and poetry).
+Every week, each class receives three dedicated short reading lessons.
+These lessons are based largely upon the texts and resources provided by Literary Leaves however we also use other selected published whole texts throughout the year.
+For reading lessons, each child has their own copy of the book which is being studied and each unit again offers the child the opportunity to read a complete book or novel (fiction, non-fiction and poetry).
 Reading lessons can take the form of guided reading in small groups or whole class reading lessons.
-The focus for each Reading lesson will include one of the following: reading for pleasure, vocabulary enrichment, inference, deduction, retrieval, summarising or prediction.
-Each class will also receive one weekly online Reading Eggs lesson which will also be available as a remote learning lesson.
+The focus for each reading lesson will include one of the following: reading for pleasure, vocabulary enrichment, inference, deduction, retrieval, summarising or prediction.
+Each child at Sylvester also has access to Reading Eggs, which is an online comprehension based resource.
+Reading Eggs is used to support guided reading lessons and is also used as a homework tool.

 KS1